pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

 top_streams.head()
 ```
 ##### Top 5 Most Streamed tracks
-###### Blinding Lights by The Weeknd is the most streamed track, followed by Shape of You, then Someone You Loved	 by Lewis Capaldi.
-With Dance Monkey by Tones and I as fourth and lastly, Sunflower by	Post Malone
+###### Blinding Lights by The Weeknd is the most streamed track, followed by Ed Sheeran's Shape of You, then Someone You Loved by Lewis Capaldi.
+With Dance Monkey by Tones and I as fourth and last but not the least, Sunflower by	Post Malone.
 ![image](https://github.com/user-attachments/assets/d59bee07-e787-4858-a95d-623bcfb61453)

 * Who are the top 5 most frequent artists based on the number of tracks in the dataset?